 In 1895, Lili‘uokalani was imprisoned for eight months at ‘Iolani Palace for her alleged knowledge of a counterrevolutionary attempt by her supporters, although it was never proven.
 Fearing she would never leave the palace alive, Lili‘uokalani translated Kalākaua’s text of the cosmogonic Hawaiian creation chant “Kumulipo” into English, with the hope that the rest of the world would get a glimpse of our heritage.
 She was later released on parole and when she received a full pardon, she went to Washington D.C. to seek help from President Grover Cleveland.

-Despite all of Lili‘uokalani’s efforts, Hawai‘i was annexed by President McKinley in 1898.
+Despite all of Lili‘uokalani’s efforts, in 1898 President William McKinley signed into law a joint resolution of Congress that purported to annex Hawaiʻi to the United States, although the legality of that act is still in dispute today.
 A few weeks later on her 60th birthday, many loyal subjects paid a visit to their beloved Queen Lili‘uokalani at Washington Place.
 Many came bearing gifts; some, kneeling in her presence, presented their ho‘okupu and backed out the same way they entered.

 Aside from Lili‘uokalani’s role as a devoted monarch, she was also a faithful scholar and an extraordinary musician and composer.
 She was well versed in hymns and ballads of American and European influence, as well as traditional Hawaiian chant and prose.
 In her lifetime, Queen Lili‘uokalani composed more than 150 songs, including her most famous piece, “Aloha ‘Oe.”